-One of the very best things about the New Jersey area is heading down to the shore to spend time along the coast.
+One of the best things about New Jersey is heading down to the shore to spend time along the coast.
 Lots of beaches have been revitalizing and reinventing themselves since Hurricane Sandy, making the Jersey Shore an amazing place to visit.

-The beaches of New Jersey offer world-class entertainment, famous boardwalks, mini golf courses, tasty pancake houses, and a little something for everyone.
+The beaches of New Jersey offer world-class entertainment, famous boardwalks, mini-golf courses, tasty pancake houses, and a little something for everyone.
 There are beaches well-suited for singles, families with kids, retirees, and locals too.
-With 130 miles of coastline to enjoy, here are 11 of the best beaches in New Jersey to relax, party, and soak up the sun.
+With 130 miles of coastline to enjoy, here are some of the best beaches in New Jersey to relax, party, and soak up the sun.

 YOU'RE ALL SET!